How to print DOS output to printer

 COPY /B *.TXT > LPT1

 The above example uses the copy command to copy all txt or text files in the current directory to the LPT1 port.

-Note: When using the > LPTx command in MS-DOS, because the printer will not be sent a page feed command, the printer may not eject the paper from the printer.
+When using the > LPTx command in MS-DOS, because the printer isn't sent a page feed command, the printer may not eject the paper from the printer.
 To eject the paper manually, use the button for FF (form feed) or page feed to eject your paper.
 If you have a dot matrix printer, use the hand wheel to manually eject the paper.

 MS-DOS 2.0 to MS-DOS 6.x users